Igniters (Combustion control)

 The function of the igniter is to ignite the fuel of the burner.
 By choosing the right type of igniter Sintrol can significantly improve combustion gas ignition reliability, lime kiln safety and production efficiency.
 Continuous lighters operate as so-called as a pre-burner.
+Read more about igniters.

-Flame monitor (Combustion monitoring)
+Flame monitors (Combustion monitoring)

 The flame monitor ensures that the flame burns.
 If the flame monitor does not detect a flame, the fuel supply to the burner is stopped.
 If the fuel supply is not cut off, there is a risk of explosion if it re-ignites.
 The flame monitor is a safety device for the lime kiln and with our experience we can ensure that the safety and foresight associated with combustion is in order.
+Read more about flame monitors.

-Thermal camera (Combustion monitoring)
+Thermal cameras (Combustion control)

 With the furnace camera, you get a real-time image of the combustion and are thus able to monitor the fire event and find out the problems related to the combustion both visually and automatically.
 With our Vulcan 12C-2C camera you can monitor the following: